hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "Confraternity members pooled their funds to finance the pilgrimage, and therefore the pilgrims were not a burden on communities along the route but fueled the regional economy" (ibid, 16).
 She argues that this is an important distinguishing difference in pilgrimage, and why the authorities supported Ōyama.

-%%"Long pilgrimages or impoverished travelers run counter to orderly ideals of bakufu while pilgrimages like Oyama reinforced social structures" (ibid, PAGE)%%
+%%"Long pilgrimages or impoverished travelers run counter to orderly ideals of bakufu while pilgrimages like Ōyama reinforced social structures" (ibid, PAGE)%%

-The bakufu's reaction to the Oyama pilgrimage provides insight into their
+The bakufu's reaction to the Ōyama pilgrimage provides insight into their
 ##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
 *North region of Shikoku*